khairozzaman91/404-project-not-found/README.md

 ### Solution

 Introduced a dedicated Draw Polygon mode to control when drawing is allowed and added a dedicated annotation toolbar to organize annotation actions for a cleaner and more intuitive workflow.

+## Implemented

+- Added forwardRef and useImperativeHandle to expose canvas actions.
+- Connected the annotation toolbar with PolygonCanvas using useRef.
+- Replaced double-click polygon completion with a Finish Polygon button.
+- Improved the overall polygon drawing workflow.

+## Problem Faced

+Toolbar buttons could not control the child canvas component.
+Double-click polygon completion was not user-friendly.

+## Resolution

+Used forwardRef, useImperativeHandle, and useRef to enable parent-child communication.
+Moved polygon completion from double-click to a dedicated toolbar action.